Split-single engine: Characteristics

-Initial designs of split-single engines from 1905-1939 used a single Y-shaped or V-shaped connecting rod.
-Externally, these engines appeared very similar to a conventional single-cylinder two-stroke engine; they had one exhaust, one carburetor in the usual place behind the cylinders and one spark plug.
+Initial designs of split-single engines from 1905 to 1939 used a single Y-shaped or V-shaped connecting rod.
+Externally, these engines appeared very similar to a conventional single-cylinder two-stroke engine, with one exhaust, one carburetor in the usual place behind the cylinders, and one spark plug.
+The Puch GS 350 of 1938 and the Triumph BD 250 of 1939 used a conventional single rod per piston.

 After World War II, more sophisticated internal mechanisms improved mechanical reliability and led to the carburetor being placed in front of the barrel, tucked under and to the side of the exhaust.
 An example of this arrangement was used on the 1953-1969 Puch 250 SGS.

-Early engines using a "side-by-side" layout (with the carburetor in the "normal" place behind the cylinder) had similar lubrication and pollution problems as conventional two-stroke engines of the era, however the revised designs after World War II addressed these problems.
+Early engines using a "side-by-side" layout (with the carburetor in the "normal" place behind the cylinder) had similar lubrication and pollution problems to conventional two-stroke engines of the era, however the revised designs after World War II addressed these problems.

 Pre-World War II examples

 Lucas

 The first split-single engine was the Lucas, built in the UK in 1905.
 It used 2 separate crankshafts connected by gears to drive 2 separate pistons, so that the engine had perfect primary balance.